 A V-12 engine, likely with some form of electrification, is expected to be offered in the Purosangue in addition to a base V-8 that's also electrifed.
-Interestingly, there are rumors Ferrari's first battery-electric car due around 2025 will also be an SUV, perhaps a variant of the Purosangue.
+Interestingly, there are rumors Ferrari's first battery-electric car due around 2025 will also be a crossover, perhaps a variant of the Purosangue.

-2023 Ferrari Purosangue test mule spy shots - Photo credit: S. Baldauf/SB-Medien
+2023 Ferrari Purosangue spy shots - Photo credit: S. Baldauf/SB-Medien

-It isn't clear what the Purosangue will look like but we've previously heard it will come with four doors.
+It isn't clear what utility the Purosangue will offer but we've previously heard it will come with four doors.
 The rear doors might end up as suicide-style doors similar to those used on the Mazda RX-8 sports car, which would allow Ferrari’s design team to preserve a sporty coupe-like side view.

-Since we're only at the test mule stage, it could be another six months to a year before the first prototypes wearing the Purosangue's actual body hit the road.
-The reveal should take place in 2022, meaning the vehicle will likely end up on sale as a 2023 model.
+Since we're now spotting prototypes with the final sheel metal, the debut is likely close.
+The reveal should take place in the first half of 2022, meaning the Purosangue will likely end up on sale as a 2023 model.

-The Purosangue is just one of several models Ferrari will introduce by the end of 2022, some of which will be powered by a new V-6 engine.
+The Purosangue is just one of several models Ferrari will introduce by the end of 2022.
 Beyond this date, Ferrari will finally introduce its successor to the LaFerrari, a car expected to be related to the Prancing Horse's Le Mans Hypercar racer set to compete from 2023.